Review: I took some nice photos of the Osaka cityscape in 2024 with the new film camera 'PENTAX 17' [62 sample photos]

 Summary

 The PENTAX 17 is equipped with an automatic exposure function, so you can take pictures easily in bright outdoor locations or indoor locations with good lighting.
 Another attractive feature is that the developed photos have a grainy texture unique to film and a retro feel that is reminiscent of film.
-In addition, the half-size format has the economical advantage of being able to take twice the number of photos that a film can take.
-On the other hand, there are some points to be careful of, such as 'in dark environments, the image may be darker than expected' and 'the flash may go off in dark restaurants, etc.'
+In addition, since it is a half-size format, it has the economical advantage of being able to take twice the number of photos that are specified for film.
+On the other hand, there are some points to be careful of, such as 'in dark environments, the image will be darker than you would expect' and 'the flash will go off in dark restaurants, etc.'

 A big attraction of the PENTAX 17 is that you don't know what kind of photos you've taken until you develop the film.
-At first glance, this may seem like a disadvantage, but when you get the photos developed and see that they are complete, you can enjoy the feeling of a once-in-a-lifetime encounter with each photo, thinking things like, 'The colors are just right,' or 'I never thought I'd be able to take this composition like this.'
-For those who see this as an advantage, the PENTAX 17 is highly recommended as a professional film camera that you can use without having to think about complicated things.
+At first glance, this may seem like a disadvantage, but when you get the film developed and the photos are completed, you can feel the uniqueness of each and every photo, such as 'the colors are just right' or 'I never thought I could take this composition like this.'
+For those who see this as an advantage, the PENTAX 17 is highly recommended as a professional film camera that you can use without having to think about complex things.

 The suggested retail price of the PENTAX 17 is 107,000 yen excluding tax and is scheduled to be released on Friday, July 12, 2024.
 The PENTAX Store Rakuten Market is selling it for 81,541 yen including tax, but it is out of stock at the time of writing.